CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 ### 7. Open Source maintainers also have to live

 After work, family, sleep and recreation, there may not be much time left to work on Open Source.
-This may be different if the Maintainer has the resources to set aside dedicated time, like working for an employer who is interested in the well-being of the project, or if the Maintainer uses the project itself as recreation or a safe-space.
+This may be different if the maintainer has the resources to set aside dedicated time, like working for an employer who is interested in the well-being of the project, or if the maintainer uses the project itself as recreation or a safe-space.
 If the demands to their project becomes too great (e.g. due to popularity), any changes to their way of working needs to happen on their terms.